House of Fallen Timbers – August Update

 A friend of mine loaned me a copy of The Foxfire Book with a chapter on building log cabins and it confirmed my theory that sealing up the gaps in the walls with small scrap logs is a traditional time tested method.
 It even shows an example of a cabin that used concrete for chinking so that made me feel much better about my plan.
 Hopefully the September update will show a sealed up cabin with a finished roof!

-5 Responses to “House of Fallen Timbers – August Update”
+5 thoughts on “House of Fallen Timbers – August Update”

 Great stuff.
 Thanks for sharing.